 Learn more about what happens when you block messages from someone and how to unblock messages from someone.

 Note: Blocking messages from someone is different from blocking them on Facebook.
 If you block messages from someone, but you don't block them on Facebook, you'll still be able to see their Facebook profile.
 Depending on their privacy settings, you may also be able to see things like their status updates, comments, likes and tags on Facebook.
 Learn more about blocking people on Facebook.

 When you unblock someone, that person will be able to see your posts on Facebook that you share with the public.
 The person won't automatically become your friend on Facebook.
 If you want to become friends with a person who you've unblocked, you'll need to send them a friend request.

-- Click in the top right of any Facebook page and select Settings.
+- Click in the top right of Facebook and select Settings.

-- Go to the left side of Facebook and click Blocking.
+- In the left column of your Settings, click Blocking.